 Line four contains column headings for the rest of the screen.
-The headings are Period, Peak/ Period, Cumulative, Total, and Errors.
+The headings are Period, Peak/Period, Cumulative, Total, and Errors.
 These headings are described below.

-Heading Meaning Period The number of items defined by the left-hand column pro- cessed in the most recent period.
+cessed in the most recent period.
 For example, the first value under Period is the number of frames transmitted in the most recent period, which ended at the sample time.

 Peak/Period The maximum value of all the Period values either from start time or time last reset to sample time and the time of the period when this maximum occurred.

-Cumulative The sum of all the Period values from start time or time last resei until sample time.
-Total The sum of all occurrences of the event from network startup (or network counter overflow) until sample time.
+Cumulative The sum of all the Period values from start time or time last reset until sample time.

 Errors The sum of all transmit or receive errors.
-These errors are bro- ken down by category in the Ring Monitor Detailed screen.
+These errors are broken down by category in the Ring Monitor Detailed screen.